I am an avid "Call of Duty" player who loves to share my personal experience to aid fellow players.

 Sniping has come a long way in the Call of Duty series.
-Since the days of the first Modern Warfare, sniping has been a new and more exhilarating way to take out your enemies, and experiment with using the sniper rifles in different ways.
-While some players may find that keeping in your sights for a long stretch of time is the way to go, others find that to get the maximum amount of kills they should "Quick-scope" instead.
+Since the days of the first Modern Warfare, sniping has been a new and more exhilarating way to take out your enemies.
+While some players may find that keeping in your sights for a long stretch of time is the way to go, others find that to get the maximum amount of kills, they should "Quick-scope" instead.

 When it comes to sniping, you have a good range of sniper rifles to choose from and experiment with.
 While some are almost guaranteed to give you a kill with every shot you put into an enemy, others may take multiple shots to get the same result.
 Of course, depending on your personal play-style, you may decide that the bolt action rifles are most accustomed to you, rather than one of the semi-automatic rifles.

 Also, you need to take into consideration that the particular attachments and perks you use with your sniper rifle can determine your success rate and how effective the guns are at getting the kill.
 For example, using a sniper rifle such as the Rsass with a silencer will give you a different experience than using it with extended magazines or an Acog scope.
 But the best way for you to determine the best sniper rifle for you is to try them out with different variations.

 You can evaluate based on other's experiences of what works and what doesn't to get a general idea of which sniper rifle would be best-suited to your style of gameplay.